Leucania multilinea Walker, 1856

-Leucania multilinea is a straw-colored medium-sized moth (FW length 15 - 17 mm) with dark gray streaks below the white cubital vein, at the base of the trailing margin, and from the cell to the outer margin occurs sporadically in salt-marshes and wet meadow and flies in mid-summer.
-The wing is palest in the cell, from the end of the cell to the apex, and on the lower half near a dark streak below the cubital vein.
-Each interspace between the veins on the anterior and distal wing contain two parallel pale lines producing a finely streaked appearance.
+Leucania multilinea is a straw-colored, medium-sized moth (FW length 15 - 17 mm) that occurs sporadically in salt-marshes and wet meadows and flies in mid-summer.
+Its forewing has dark gray streaks below the white cubital vein, at the base of the trailing margin, and from the cell to the outer margin.
+The forewing is palest in the cell, from the end of the cell to the apex, and on the lower half near a dark streak below the cubital vein.
+Each interspace between the veins on the anterior and distal area of the forewing contain two parallel, pale lines, producing a finely streaked appearance.
 Dark gray-brown streaks are present along the entire length the of the posterior cubital vein, and less prominently near the trailing margin and distal to the cell.
 A small black dot is present at the posterior end of the cell adjacent to the distal cubital vein.
 Similar black spots represent the postmedial line on veins M2 and CuA1, often with additional smaller dots on other veins along this line.
 A series of tiny black dots forms the terminal line.
 The fringe is light tan with light transverse lines at the ends of the veins.
-The hindwing is slightly grayish white, minimally darker at the outer margin and on the veins, with black dots at the terminal line on the mid-wing.
+The hindwing is slightly grayish-white, minimally darker at the outer margin and on the veins, with black dots at the terminal line on the mid-wing.
 The hindwing fringe is white.
 The head and thorax match the straw color of the forewing with faint transverse barring.
 The eye is covered with hairs.
 The antenna is bead-like.

 This species is widely distributed in wet grasslands and marshes throughout much of North America.
 In the Pacific Northwest, it is sporadic with widely disjunct populations.
 It is most widespread in salt marshes in northwestern Washington and southwestern British Columbia.
 It occurs in wet meadows and marshes east of the Cascades.